Xuande Emperor Zhu Zhanji — An Intelligent Monarch and A Wonderful Artist

 Excellent Governance

-After taking care of all the unstable issues, Xuande Emperor Zhu Zhanji started his reign as an extraordinary monarch.
+After addressing all the instability, Xuande Emperor Zhu Zhanji commenced his reign as an extraordinary monarch.

-Like other diligent and intelligent emperors in history, Xuande Emperor made his government more efficient, kept hard-working, lowered taxes, and encouraged agriculture and business development.
+Like other diligent and intelligent emperors in history, the Xuande Emperor made his government more efficient, promoted hard work, reduced taxes, and encouraged agricultural and business development.

 He was very good at selecting talented officials and assigning them to proper positions; along with his excellent leadership, the Ming Empire flourished under his governance.